Jewish Australians are encouraged to write to the RC to detail their experiences with antisemitism over the last 2.5 years

 Your submission should set out your lived experience(s) of antisemitism in Australia over the last 2.5 years - this may be at school, university, workplace or in general daily life.

-The Commission will continue to accept submissions until at least the end of May 2026.
+The Commission will continue to accept submissions until 13 JUNE 2026.

 Submissions do not need to be legal in nature, and you can lodge your submission to the Royal Commission here.